 If You’re Involved in a Collision

 When a car accident occurs and there are no immediately life-threatening injuries, the best thing you can do is to wait for the police.
 Ask to verify the officer’s report and get the contact information of the driver involved.
 Don’t put off seeking medical treatment; minor injuries can turn into major ones without attention.

 And don’t contact the other driver or their insurance company.
-Hinkle Law Offices will provide the necessary contact you need after gathering the facts and helping you make the decisions that will give you the best chance at getting compensation.
+Hinkle Law Offices, LLC. will provide the necessary contact you need after gathering the facts and helping you make the decisions that will give you the best chance at getting compensation.
 You don’t have to handle this alone.
 Contact us today if you’ve been in a collision and we’ll start you off with a free case evaluation.